scala/improvement-proposals/content/flexible-varargs.md

   [two implicit conversions](https://github.com/sbt/sbt/blob/1d16ca95106a11ad4ef0e3c5a1637c17189600da/internal/util-collection/src/main/scala/sbt/internal/util/Settings.scala#L691-L695)
   for single and sequence entries

+* Scalatags' HTML templates, which use `Frag` as the target type and provide [an implicit conversion](https://github.com/com-lihaoyi/scalatags/blob/762ab37d0addc614bfd65bbeabeb5f123caf4395/scalatags/src/scalatags/Text.scala#L59-L63) from any `Seq[T]` with an implicit `T => Frag`

 This approach works, but relies on you controlling the target type, and adds considerable boilerplate defining implicit conversions for every such target type.
 It thus can sometimes be found in libraries where that